goddesswithin/website/README.md

 If you want to create a new page, you can just create a new file ending in `.md` and start writing.
 You don't need to worry about including navigation headers, stylesheets, or other advanced website stuff, because Jekyll handles all of that for you.

+I plan on writing documentation for common maintenance tasks.

 ## Who can make changes?

 Anyone with **edit permission** on this repository can make changes.
 They will need a GitHub account, and to have the rights granted by an admin.